EduArt-Robotik/edu_robocub_rescue_stack/README.md

 # edu_robotcub_stack 4maps

 It is not recommended to continue working on this implementation.
-It is recommended to continue working on the (implementation that uses the Navigation Stack 2)[https://github.com/EduArt-Robotik/edu_robocub_rescue_stack].
+It is recommended to continue working on the [implementation that uses the Navigation Stack 2](https://github.com/EduArt-Robotik/edu_robocub_rescue_stack).

 ## launch
 ros2 launch edu_robocup_rescue_stack edu_control.launch.py